Introduction to Job Hopping

 It’s often seen that even when professionals change to learn better and learn more, the reality in the new organization is often as same as the previous one.
 Be aware of this.
 The best way to ensure that you’re not going for an organization which talks big and acts little is to do research beforehand.
 Don’t just be happy with secondary researches like browsing websites, Wikipedia and other online forums.
 Do primary research.
 The most effective way to do a primary search is to go to its clients and talk to them about the company.
 Go as a researcher.
 Ask them that you’re coming from a research company and request them to tell a few words about the company you have applied for.
 Do it in such a way that you don’t get caught.
 If you think that going in person is too risky, send your friends.
 Then make a concrete decision.

 Job-hopping is a noble task.
 No, not to companies who hire you, train you, invest you and make you a better professional than you were a year or two before.
-So before you think on the terms of job-hopping, have a glance at a few things which may seem to be ethical if you do.
+So before you think in terms of job-hopping, have a glance at a few things which may seem to be ethical if you do.

 - Never leave a project in between.
 If you want to change, change after the project is being done.
 If you need to increase your notice period, do that.

 - Never leave the organization without finding a replacement.
 It’s ethical to think about your growth.
-But if you hold an important position, when you leave it will cost the organization a lot of money.
+But if you hold an important position, when you leave, it will cost the organization a lot of money.
 So, don’t do it.
-Find someone who is as capable as you and train him/her for a month and then leave without worry.
+Find someone who is as capable as you and train him/her for a month, and then leave without worry.

 - Don’t share the information you got from your existing company with the next company.
 You’re not a medium of information, rather a resource.
 So make good use of you by helping more customers, not exploiting the previous organizations.